 Ronald G. Coleman

 BS’66 PhD’80 was honored with a Humanitarian Award by the Inclusion Center for Community and Justice.
 He’s now an emeritus associate professor of history and ethnic studies.
 As a student-athlete he helped lead the Utes to their 1964 Liberty Bowl victory.

 “In my 13-year tenure as dean of the College of Pharmacy, we grew from four faculty members to more than 50 and achieved national recognition for research funding and productivity.
 I’m very proud of my work with the Anticonvulsant Drug Development (ADD) Program, which I directed for many years.
 With decades of continuous NIH funding, we participated in discovery of more than 20 new drugs for the treatment of epilepsy.
 It’s immensely rewarding to see the ADD Program continue to grow and expand.”

 Harold “Hal” Wolf

-PhD’61: Dean of the U’s College of Pharmacy from 1976–1989 and was on faculty and consulted with the college until 2014.
-Established an endowment for the Wolf Prize in the College of Pharmacy, as well as the Wolf and Meritus scholarships through University Neighborhood Partners.
+PhD’61 was dean of the U’s College of Pharmacy from 1976—1989 and was on faculty and consulted with the college until 2014.
+Hal and his wife, Joan, established an endowment for the Wolf Prize in the College of Pharmacy, as well as the Wolf and Meritus scholarships through University Neighborhood Partners.

 MEd’87 EdD’07 is Utah state superintendent of public instruction, with nearly 10 years’ experience working in the office of the Utah State Board of Education.
 Dickson has provided leadership and guidance for Utah’s K-12 system during the challenging times of the pandemic.